 We buy all the products we test — no freebies from companies.
 If you purchase through our links, we may earn a commission, which helps support our testing.

-Outside doesn't have to mean dirty with a camping shower.
-We researched 60+ options before purchasing the 10 best to test.
+We explored dozens of options before purchasing the 11 best to test head-to-head.
 We spent months living and camping in trailers, tents, and under the stars, keeping ourselves, our dogs, our dishes, and our gear sparkly clean the entire time.
-We tested shower functionality in the great outdoors and in the lab, measuring flow rates, spray coverage, and wait time to get hot water.
-From showers that mount on your roof rack to ones you can carry in your backpack, we've identified the right camping shower for your needs and your wallet.
+We tested shower functionality in the great outdoors, measuring flow rates, spray coverage, and wait times for hot water.
+From showers that mount on your roof rack to ones you can carry in your backpack, we've identified the right camping shower for any type of adventure.

 Heating Method: Manual or solar | Capacity: 2.9 gallons